-Group, including the risks of payment and costs of replacement.
-Counterparties may include end customers, counterparties in financial markets or energy markets, partners, suppliers, contractors, financial institutions and insurance companies.
+- c) Credit Risks: defined as the possibility that a counterparty breaches its contractual obligations, thus causing an economic or financial loss to the Group, including the risks of payment and costs of replacement.
+Counterparties may include end customers, counterparties in financial markets or energy markets, partners, suppliers, contractors, financial institutions and insurance companies. - d) Business Risks: defined as the uncertainty regarding the performance of key variables inherent in the various activities of the Group through its businesses, such as the characteristics of demand, weather conditions and the strategies of different players. - e) Regulatory and Political Risks: are those arising from regulatory changes made by the various regulators, such as changes in compensation of regulated activities or in the required conditions of supply, or in environmental or tax regulations, including risks relating to political changes that might affect legal security and the legal framework applicable to the businesses of the Group in each jurisdiction, nationalisation or expropriation of assets, the cancellation of operating licences and the termination of government contracts. - f) Operational, Technological, Environmental, Social and Legal Risks: those relating to direct or indirect economic losses caused by external events or inadequate internal processes, including those arising from: - o technological failures, human error and technological obsolescence; - the operation and construction of facilities; - o procurement and the supply chain; - o cybersecurity and information technology systems; - o the safety and health of people; - o climate change, extreme natural phenomena and pandemics; - o regulatory compliance; - o trustworthiness of financial and non-financial information; - o fraud and corruption; and - o litigation, arbitration and taxation issues.

-- d) Business Risks: defined as the uncertainty regarding the performance of key variables inherent in the various activities of the Group through its businesses, such as the characteristics of demand, weather conditions and the strategies of different players. - e) Regulatory and Political Risks: are those arising from regulatory changes made by the various regulators, such as changes in compensation of regulated activities or in the required conditions of supply, or in environmental or tax regulations, including risks relating to political changes that might affect legal security and the legal framework applicable to the businesses of the Group in each jurisdiction, nationalisation or expropriation of assets, the cancellation of operating licences and the termination of government contracts. - f) Operational, Technological, Environmental, Social and Legal Risks: those relating to direct or indirect economic losses caused by external events or inadequate internal processes, including those arising from: - o technological failures, human error and technological obsolescence; - cybersecurity and information technology systems; - o climate change and pandemics; - o fraud and corruption; and - litigation, arbitration and taxation issues. - g) Reputational Risks: potential negative impact on the value of the Group resulting from conduct on the part of the Company that is below the expectations created among the various Stakeholders, as defined in the Stakeholder Engagement Policy, including behaviour or conduct relating to corruption.
+g) Reputational Risks: potential negative impact on the value of the Group resulting from conduct on the part of the Company that is below the expectations created among the various Stakeholders, as defined in the Stakeholder Engagement Policy, including behaviour or conduct relating to corruption.